kernel1337/ssj/README.md

 ## Limitations

 + SSJ uses Docker's `--privileged` container capabilities and `--net=host` networking.
-It also adds a universal access control to `xhost` for making GUI applications work, but immidiately closes it once SSJ's `terminator` is exited.
+These are known to introduce security risks in production environments.
+SSJ also adds a universal access control to `xhost` for making GUI applications work, but immidiately closes it once SSJ's `terminator` is exited.
 This might allow any application to access the X server or GUI of your host Linux distribution in particular for the time SSJ is running which can be a security or a privacy concern for many.
-+ Audio ouput does not work as of now.
++ Audio input/ouput does not work as of now.

 ## Uninstallation